nhsconnect/gpconnect-messaging/pages/sendupdate/resources/sendupdate_allergy.md

 ---
-title: Payload requirements
+title: Composition requirements
 keywords: use-case
 tags: [use-case, send-update]
 sidebar: sendupdate_sidebar
-permalink: sendupdate_payload_requirements.html
+permalink: sendupdate_composition.html
-summary: "Details of the FHIR&reg; resources which make up the Send Update payload."
+summary: "Details of the Composition FHIR&reg; resource which make up the Send Update payload."
 ---

 Please refer to [Send Update - Payload structure](sendupdate_payload.html) for a definition of the payload structure to be used to fulfil the xxxxxxx use case.